Spring Summer Fall Winter

 Burleigh Murray State Park is located on Higgins-Purisima Road in Half Moon Bay.
 Higgins-Purisima Road begins just off of SR1, going east where Main Street ends.
-Serving as a landmark is a local Fire Station at this corner.
+Serving as a landmark is a local Fire Station at this corner and a giant white sculpture resembling a half moon.
 Burleigh Murray State Park is about 1-1/2 miles east on Higgins-Purisima Road.
-Look for the fence on the left before the driveway; the park's road boundary is quite small, and it is easy to drive by the park, but difficult to find a place to turn around.
+Look for the split-rail fence on the left before the driveway into the parking lot; the park's road boundary is quite small, and it is easy to drive by the park, and difficult to find a place to turn around.

 Red Markers: Parking Area or Trail Head

 Hover mouse pointer over marker, or click marker, for identification.